GerardWassink/gawbasic/README.md

 ### implemented

-NN
+#### NN program text
 Any number with BASIC text behind it will eneter that text as an extra line in the program memory

 #### LIST
 Show an onscreen listing of the program lines you entered

 #### RENUM [number]
 renumbers the lines in program memory, starting at 'number' and using 'number as increment

 #### DEL [fromLine [toLine] ]
 delete all lines from and including 'fromLine' up to and including 'toLine'

 #### EXIT
 Leave the program

 ### To come

 #### SAVE programName
 Save the program as programName

 #### LOAD programName
 load a program from a file called programName

 #### NEW
 Erase the programlines from memory